 Implementation considerations

 You can assign a separate PortalRole file to the external domain for users accessing the Lawson system outside of the firewall.
-This role file enables you to configure a separate home page, remove the search box and/or menus, and set up bookmark subscription locks.
-This enables you to secure features of the Lawson interface for users on the external domain.
-All users accessing Lawson outside the firewall will use the role file attached to the external domain, if one is assigned.
-If an external role file is assigned to an external domain, then it is applied for all users of the domain.
+You can use this role file to configure a separate home page, remove the search box or menus, or both, and set up the bookmark subscription locks.
+You can secure the features of the Lawson interface for users on the external domain.
+All users accessing Lawson outside the firewall use the role file attached to the external domain, if one is assigned.
+If an external role file is assigned to an external domain, then that role file is applied for all users of the domain.
 If an external role file is not assigned to a domain, then the individual role file assigned to each user in the Resource Management system is used.

 Because custom rule files restrict access to underlying securable objects in the Lawson system, accessing some bookmarks from the external domain might result in the application terminating with one or more object is secured messages.
 Same user on the internal domain might have full access to these same bookmarks.
 There is currently no ability to define additional bookmark access rules for the external domain, so users might want to know which bookmarks they can access externally to avoid those object is secured messages.